Calebio/Calebio.github.io/_posts/2022-11-25-Terraform-Workspaces.md

 Notice the syntax: `terraform workspace new <workspace name>`

-Next, we will create the production workspace and call it ‘prod’ `terraform workspace new prod`
+Next, we will create the production workspace and call it `prod` `terraform workspace new prod`